GameZebra/BalanceMaster/docs/log.md

     - to do that effectively i have to study the law by witch the robot falls.
         - I'll have to figure out a way to drop the robot reliably from different heights

 ## 📅 June 13, 2025
-- 🔧 I installed a Boost convertor on the robot hoping that this will increase the speed of the motors and give me the opportunity to save the robot from larger angles.

-## 📅 June 15, 2025
 - 🔍 I spend a lot of time figuring out how do electric motors work, why while moveing they draw almost no current.
 What is back EMF, interesting stuff.

+## 📅 June 15, 2025
+- 🔧 I installed a 15A Boost convertor on the robot hoping that this will increase the speed of the motors and give me the opportunity to save the robot from larger angles.
+- 🧠 but it didn't solve the problem with the undervoltage protection of the BMS, when the motors try to spin fast the instant current is too high and the batteries voltage drops too low

+## 📅 June 16, 2025
+- 🧠 because the boost convertor takes more current than the buck convertor to acheive the same energy, i decided to swap it for another buck convertor
+- 🔧 swapped the 15A boost convertor with 10A Buck convertor which i hope to be enoudg.
+- 🧠 the problem persists, the undervoltage protection kicks in

 ## TODO